A view of the Rosendale Trestle from above

 North County Trailway Bridge

-Riding the South and North County Trailway
+Biking the South and North County Trailway

 North County Trailway Bridge in Autumn

-If there is one bike path that most closely resembles a trunk-line, main artery for bikes in the Hudson Valley region, it is the South and North County Trailway in Westchester County.
+If there is one bike path that most closely resembles a trunk-line, main artery for bikes in the Hudson Valley region, it is the South County Trailway and the North County Trailway in Westchester County.
 This trail, which runs continuously from Bronx/Yonkers border for almost 50 miles to the Village of Brewster in Putnam County, is the centerpiece of Westchester’s trail network and one of the most popular parks in this part of the region.
 It also features prominently in our Hudson Valley Craft Brewery Bike Tour, which is our most popular tour.

 Although this trailway is typically viewed as one long bike path, it is technically made up of four separate trailways with different names (and different maps).
 The South County Trailway runs between Van Cortlandt Park at the Bronx/Yonkers border to Old Saw Mill River Road, which is the border between the Towns of Greenburgh and Mount Pleasant.
 North of Old Saw Mill River Road, the path is the North County Trailway until you get to the border between Putnam and Westchester Counties where the path becomes the Putnam Trailway.
 The southernmost segment of the trail, which goes through Van Cortlandt Park in the Bronx, is named the Putnam Greenway